 The hike is dog-friendly but keep them on a leash at all times.
 There are a couple of streams on the hike up to the lakes where dogs can drink some water.
 Or take a dog bowl like this one that is collapsible.

 The shortest route to the trailhead if you’re coming from Calgary is via Highway 40.
 From Black Diamond take Highway 22 south to Longview.
 Turn west onto Highway 541.
 It becomes Highway 40 when you reach Kananaskis Country.
-From Longview it’s 61 kilometres to reach the large Lantern Creek Recreation parking lot on the west side of the highway.
+From Longview it’s 61 km to reach the large Lantern Creek Recreation parking lot on the west side of the highway.

-From Highwood Pass it’s 20.6 kilometres south on Highway 40 to get to the Lantern Creek parking lot.
+From Highwood Pass it’s 20.6 km south on Highway 40 to get to the Lantern Creek parking lot.

-Walk north beside the highway for a few hundred feet, cross the road and you’ll see the start of the trail to Pickle Jar Lakes.
+Walk north beside the highway for a few hundred feet, cross the road and you’ll see the start of the trail to the lakes.